pete-murphy/purescript-js-intl/README.md

 Low-level bindings for the ECMA 402 specification for the `Intl` object https://tc39.es/ecma402/#intl-object

+:warning: _Note:_ implementations of the specification vary across platforms.
+For example `Intl.supportedValuesOf` will return different values when run in Node compared to Chrome or Firefox, etc., and are also likely to vary across different _versions_ of each platform.

 ## How to use this library

 Assuming these imports